jpxavierg/InformacoesIBGE/README.md

 Webscraping no Python com Scrapy

-Objetivo ir até a página do IBGE e coletar informações .
+Objetivo ir até a página do IBGE e coletar as informações.
+Inicialmente é necessário digitar a UF .